Contractor Mortgages

 Be sure to use our buy-to-let mortgage calculator to find out how much you could borrow up to.

-How to get a mortgage as a contractor
+Tips on how to get a mortgage as a contractor

 Securing a contractor mortgage hinges on lenders' verification of your ability to repay the loan, and you can enhance your chances of success by minimising employment gaps, demonstrating consistency, planning contract renewals, and gathering employment evidence.
 Afterwards, we highly recommend consulting with a specialist mortgage broker who has experience in contractor mortgages.